 This item allows you to limit access to the System and Setup, or just to Setup.

 When System is selected, the System will not boot and access to Setup will be denied if the correct password is not entered at the prompt.

-When Setup is selected, the System will boot, but access to Setup will be denied if the
+When Setup is selected, the System will boot, but access to Setup will be denied if the correct password is not entered at the prompt.

-PCI VGA Palette Snoop
+PCI/VGA Palette Snoop